 A Neutral Dual Facilitator is more commonly known as a dual agent, an agent representing both the seller and the buyer in the same transaction.
 A Designated Client Representative is an agent who works for one party, either the buyer or seller.
 He or she gives other agents within the same company the opportunity to represent the opposite side (buyer v. seller) or competing clients (buyer v. other buyers).

 As a consumer, you should know that you have a third option not explicitly mentioned in Rhode Island's Mandatory Real Estate Disclosure.
 You can choose an exclusive buyer agent, a real estate buyer agent who only represents homebuyers.
 Your buyer agent is not an exclusive buyer agent unless everyone at his or her real estate brokerage only represents homebuyers.
 Only exclusive buyer agents are 100 percent loyal to home buyers, 100 percent of the time.
-Prospective home buyers should consider setting up a meeting with at least one exclusive buyer agent before deciding on who will help you buy a home.
+Prospective home buyers should consider setting up a meeting with at least one exclusive buyer agent before deciding on who will help them buy a home.
 Choosing a real estate agent is a critical step in the home-buying process.

 At this stage, there is not any need to shop around for the best mortgage interest rate because a lender isn't going to lock in an interest rate until you have a home under contract, and interest rates change daily.
 You will not be obligated to obtain your loan from the lender that provided a pre-approval letter.
 Still, it makes sense to allow that mortgage professional to compete for your business once you are under contract.